 - Go to Accounts > Access work or school.

 You can also force initiate Intune sync using the Company Portal app.
-If you haven’t deployed the Company Portal app on user’s devices yet, you can refer to the step-by-step guide here: Deploy Company Portal App On Windows Using Intune.
+If you haven’t deployed the Company Portal app on a user’s device yet, refer to the step-by-step guide here: Deploy Company Portal App on Windows Using Intune.

 - Launch the Company Portal app on your Windows device.